 Malachy Browne is Senior Video Producer at The New York Times and former Managing Editor at Reported.ly (First Look Media), which was an international team of reporters covering global stories that emerge through online communities and citizen networks.
 Previously, Malachy was news editor with Storyful.
 He created the Irish current affairs website and magazine archive, Politico.ie (2009) and worked for the political magazine, Village (2006 – 2008).
 He is a member of the First Draft Coalition and has contributed to Al Jazeera, The Intercept, Open Democracy, TV3, RTE, The Irish Examiner, European Journalism Centre, Krautreporter and El Espanol.
 Formerly a computer programmer, Malachy enjoys newsroom innovation and creating technology that powers journalism and human rights work.

-Caelainn Barr is Data Editor at The Guardian in London where she works across the newsroom on in-depth, data-driven stories.
+Caelainn Barr is Data Projects Editor at The Guardian in London where she works across the newsroom on in-depth, data-driven stories.
 She has previously worked in the US; UK and Ireland at the Wall Street Journal; Bloomberg; The Irish Times and The Bureau of Investigative Journalism.
 She continues to train journalists and students in data journalism and programming at the Center for Investigative Journalism in London.
 She is a fellow and graduate of the Stabile Center for Investigative Journalism at Columbia University in New York.

 Right To Know is represented by FP Logue Solicitors